 In 2009, Basecamp launched Sortfolio (previously named Haystack) to help clients find the right web designer in a more efficient way.
 Clients are able to filter by city and typical budget range and then peruse the results in a more visual way.
 We ended up selling Sortfolio in 2013 to be able to focus more on Basecamp and allow another company to give Sortfolio the love and attention it deserves.

 In 2013, Basecamp created a software tool that allows managers to ask questions to gain insight into what their employees think about work, the culture, the direction of the company, what people are working on, or even something personal like their favorite recent movie.
-We created KYC because when the Basecamp team grew to about 30 people, Jason realized he didn’t know the company or its people as well as he should have.
-So, KYC was created initially as an internal tool that eventually became a product that we sold to customers.
-In 2014, we sold Know Your Company to Claire Lew, and she’s been running it ever since!
+We created Know Your Team because when the Basecamp team grew to about 30 people, Jason realized he didn’t know the company or its people as well as he should have.
+So, Know Your Team was created initially as an internal tool that eventually became a product that we sold to customers.
+In 2014, we sold Know Your Team to Claire Lew, and she’s been running it ever since!